-Exam Board AQA Overview of the subject at GCSE This is a fresh, exciting and creative course which focuses highly on practical cooking skills and equips students with an array of culinary techniques, as well as knowledge of nutrition, food traditions and kitchen safety.
+101 Exam Board AQA Overview of the subject at GCSE This is a fresh, exciting and creative course which focuses highly on practical cooking skills and equips students with an array of culinary techniques, as well as knowledge of nutrition, food traditions and kitchen safety.
 Here students are given the opportunity to apply knowledge, along with innovative ideas to plan, prepare, cook and develop dishes that are not only vital life skills but are show stoppers too.
 Assessment: The course is assessed in 3 ways Written examination (1hr 45 mins) weighting 50% - based on theoretical knowledge of food preparation and nutrition from the 5 core topics.
 Controlled assessment - weighting 35% - students will have up to 3 hours to plan, prepare, cook, serve, and evaluate a broad set practical task following preparation to research, trial skills and modify suitable dishes.
 Students will submit a written portfolio including photographic evidence of the final three dishes.
-Practical Investigation - weighting 15% - students will produce a report, including photographic evidence of neutrites depending on age, gender, and lifestyle and diet related health risks.
-Food, Nutrition and Health - including sources and functions in the body of Macro- and micro-nutrients depending on age, gender, and lifestyle and diet related health risks.
+Practical Investigation - weighting 15% - students will produce a report, including photographic evidence, which shows understanding of the functional and chemical properties of ingredients based on evidence from practical work.
+The Five Core Topics are: Food, Nutrition and Health - including sources and functions in the body of Macro- and micro-nutrients depending on age, gender, and lifestyle and diet related health risks.
 Food Science - including an understanding of the working characteristics, functional and chemical properties and scientific principles of ingredients.
-Food Choice - including principles when buying, storing, preparing, and cooking food Food Choice - including how to make an informed choice about food and drink to achieve a healthy and balanced diet for particular groups of people including the impact of processing and technological developments in health and food production and the environment.
-Food preparation skills are integrated into these 5 core topics and are based on a number of skill groups including; general Skills and knowledge required to be successful at GCSE When considering whether to take Food Preparation and Nutrition you must consider your commitment to bringing ingredients to school most weeks, organisation, independence, creativity, technical ability, problem solving, time management, communication and the administration of your written folder work.
+Food Safety - including principles when buying, storing, preparing, and cooking food Food Choice - including how to make an informed choice about food and drink to achieve a healthy and balanced diet for particular groups of people including the impact of processing and technological developments in health and food production and the environment.
+Food preparation skills are integrated into these 5 core topics and are based on a number of skill groups including; general practical skills, knife skills including.
+Skills required to be successful at GCSE When considering whether to take Food Preparation and Nutrition you must consider your commitment to bringing ingredients to school most weeks, organisation, independence, creativity, technical ability, problem solving, time management, communication and the administration of your written folder work.
 These are the main topic areas you will learn throughout your GCSE.
 Where will the course take you?
 Qualifications in Food Preparation and Nutrition at GCSE can lead you to a wide variety of career paths including University degrees and apprenticeships and degree apprenticeships.
 There are a range of apprenticeships linked to food preparation and nutrition, such as: Bakery, Butchery, Food Technologist, Hospitality Catering, Hospitality Management, Front Office Manager and Food Manufacturing and Processing.
 Degree apprenticeships are gaining popularity due to organisations paying a salary as well as paying for the degree course and they also offer extra qualifications which can be taken alongside your degree.
 It is also possible to find placements that will offer employment after successful completion of the degree.